 - 130-hour residential component delivered over 14 days – the majority will take place at Dartmouth College (USA)

-- 100 hours of service with mentor support
+- 100 hours of service to public education in Mexico with mentor support

 *All dates will be announced as soon as they are available and are subject to change